chocolatey/choco-wiki/Legal.md

  * Run an installer (possibly in silent mode)

 Because this is no different than what a human would do, and b/c a human kicks off this process, it's reasonable to determine that there is no violation of distribution rights.

+In the cases where you would package the actual software in the package, please ensure you have distribution rights.
+Any package that is found not to be compliant with this rule will be removed immediately.